You need to know how to protect yourself from Lassa fever. Why?

 It is difficult to detect in its early stage.

-Because its symptoms do not become evident until one to three weeks after contact with the virus.
+Because its symptoms do not become evident until one to three weeks after contact.

 5 Suggestions on How to Protect Yourself from Lassa Fever